MicroEJ/docs/VEEPortingGuide/networkCoreEngine.rst

 Initialization
 ==============

-When porting the Net library it is necessary to initialize and configure the lower layers of the network before the application can access it.
+When porting the Net library the initialize function shall make sure the underlying network stack is initialized.
-This includes configuring the hardware network interfaces, initializing the IP stack, and ensuring connectivity is available.
-The Net library assumes that these are correctly set up and ready for use when the initialization is done.

 The entry point for this initialization is the following native function: ``LLNET_CHANNEL_impl_initialize``:

 .. code-block::